Chapter 2: How to Use the Google Keyword Planner

-The advantage of using them here is that you can modify your results after you’ve performed your search.
-So if you’re getting a lot of low volume keywords, you can simply filter out all keywords that don’t meet a certain search volume.
+The advantage of using the filters here is that you can modify your results after you’ve performed your search.
+So if you get a lot of low volume keywords, you can filter out keywords that don’t meet a certain search volume threshold.

 Next, you have two tabs: “Ad group ideas” and “Keyword ideas”:

-Most people will tell you to quickly click over to “Keyword ideas” and ignore “Ad group ideas”.
+Most people spend 100% of their time on “Keyword ideas”…and ignore “Ad group ideas”.
 This is a HUGE mistake.
 As you’ll see in a minute, you can usually find great keywords from the “Ad group ideas” tab.

 When you do click over to the “Keyword ideas” tab, this is what you’ll see: